tjohann/a20_sdk/README.md

 	- kernel/updates of all 4 devices

-So a simple version update of the olimex kernel will not update the minor number, it will update the third number (tag number)
+So a simple version update of the olimex kernel will not update the minor number, it will update the third number (age number)

 	- bugfixes
 	- update kernel versions only on one device